forcedotcom/sfdx-1commerce-plugin/README.md

-**DEPRECATED: All the functionality has been moved to [commerce-on-ligtning](https://github.com/forcedotcom/commerce-on-lightning) repo.**
+**DEPRECATED: All the functionality has been moved to [commerce-on-ligtning](https://github.com/forcedotcom/commerce-on-lightning) repository.**

 # @salesforce/plugin-1commerce
 =====================